Designations Congruent with Things: Chapter 23

 Strategy.

-Newt couldn’t ask for a better set-up than his current one, in which his total, observable exhaustion has stripped the edge right off Hermann’s argumentative tendencies to the point that the guy is totally rocking a, ‘no, Scully, don’t turn into an alien and die in this Antarctic space ship,’ type vibe at the moment.
+Newt couldn’t ask for a better set-up than his current one, in which his total, observable exhaustion has stripped the edge off Hermann’s argumentative tendencies to the point the guy is totally rocking a, “No, Scully, don’t turn into an alien and die in this Antarctic space ship,” type vibe at the moment.
 Other than the obvious benefits, extreme Gottliebian solicitousness is always a good sign because Hermann has so much thought-momentum that he can’t pull an emotional one-eighty and shift his mood on a dime, at least he couldn’t, pre-drift.
 Newt’s not sure about how emotionally labile post-drift Hermann might be.
 Probably there’s no difference, unless the guy’s brain turns Absolut Geiszler on him.
-So.
-Now all Newt needs to do is just say the perfect thing in the perfect manner.
+So all Newt needs to do is just say the perfect thing in the perfect manner.
 He can’t conceal the part about the chip being in his hand.
 That would be a mistake.
-If Hermann has to work for a mechanism, he’s going to be pissed about it.
+If Hermann has to work for a mechanism, he’ll be pissed about it.

-“Eh,” Newt says, tipping his head back fractionally against Hermann’s shoulder and going for maximum enervated pathos.
-“It’s pretty pedestrian—there are sensors in our wiring that now respond to a dermal RFID chip in my dominant hand.”
+“Eh.”
+Newt tips his head back against Hermann’s shoulder and goes for maximum enervated pathos.
+“It’s pretty pedestrian.
+There are sensors in our wiring that now respond to a dermal RFID chip in my hand.”

 “Hmm,” Hermann says, unimpressed.